moligart/MobileSDK-React-LightningComm-Wrapper/README.md

 For iOS, one easy step: set `info.plist` key `SFDCOAuthLoginHost` to the Lightning community base url.
 Include `/s` in the URL path.

 Why would you want to do this?
 Simple: because it allows the majority of development to be handled inside the community.
 This effectively allows you to build once for multiple platforms, thus further extending the viability of a React Native-based approach.

+## Notes
+Part of this setup requires configuration in Salesforce.
+Specifically, on your community dashboard, ensure the login page is set to your community builder login page.
+This is found under `Administration > Login & Registration`.